andrastantos/brew/docs/cpu/isa.rst

 .. note:: VALUE computation: replicate LSB of FIELD_E to bit positions [31:16], replace LSB with 0.

-.. note:: The type of $rA is ignored.

 Stack group
 -----------

-While stack operations (as in push/pull) are not supported by the ISA, special load/store instructions are provided with small offsets and $r12 ($fp) and $r13 ($sp) as the base register to support compact form of common stack operations.
+While simple stack operations (as in push/pull) are not supported by the ISA, special load/store instructions are provided with small offsets and $r12 ($fp) and $r13 ($sp) as the base register to support a compact form of common stack operations.
 The supported offset range is -256 to +252 bytes.

 .. wavedrom::